Wise Guys (1986 film): Production

 Writer George Gallo later recalled the film was a "CAA package".
-He said "De Palma was a CAA client, and that was when CAA was like the Mafia.
+He said Brian De Palma "was a CAA client, and that was when CAA was like the Mafia.
 They would just plug their guys in.
 Brian said he wanted to do a comedy, Joe was CAA, Danny was CAA, Brian was CAA and so was [producer] Aaron [Russo].
 And at the time so was I."

 De Palma had directed comedies in the early part of his career but this was his first comedy since 1973.
 "I think it’s important to try to do more and more challenging and new things," he said.
 "In order to do that, you have to work a lot and be able to learn from your past experiences, the good as well as the bad ones...
 This time no one can accuse me of ripping off Hitchcock."
+After viewing a cut of the film, MGM executives requested De Palma bring in Garry Marshall to help him re cut it.
+De Palma refused.

 Joe Piscopo later said of the film, "I play more of myself, where I should’ve probably played a developed character.
 That’s what I do best.
 If I’m not in front of a live crowd ingratiating them where my full strength is … I can play a character, and I should’ve probably done that with Wise Guys."

-After viewing a cut of the film, MGM executives requested De Palma bring in Garry Marshall to help him re cut it.
-De Palma refused.